Robust Change Detection for Large-Scale Data Streams

 for $n \ge 1,$ and $W_{\alpha,k, 0}= 0.$ Here $\alpha \ge 0$ is a tuning parameter that can control the tradeoff between statistical efficiency and robustness under the gross error model in (\ref{equ:highgrosserror}) and its suitable choice will be discussed later.

 The motivation of our $L_{\alpha}$-CUSUM statistic in (\ref{eqLalpha}) is as follows.
-Recall that when locally monitoring the single $k^{th}$ data stream $X_{k,n}$ with a possible local distribution change from $f_{\theta_0}$ to $f_{\theta_1},$ the generalized likelihood ratio test becomes the classical CUSUM statistic $W_{k, n}^{*},$ which has a recursive form:
+Recall that when locally monitoring the single $k^{th}$ data stream $X_{k,n}$ with a possible local distribution change from $f_{0}$ to $f_{1},$ the generalized likelihood ratio test becomes the classical CUSUM statistic $W_{k, n}^{*},$ which has a recursive form:

-The CUSUM statistic enjoys nice optimality properties when all models are fully correctly specified \citep{moustakides:1986}, but unfortunately it is very sensitive to the outliers as in all other likelihood based methods in offline statistics.
-One recent idea in offline robust statistics is to replace the log-likelihood statistic $\log f(X)$ by $L_{\alpha}$-likelihood function $([f(X)]^{\alpha}-1)/\alpha$ for some $\alpha > 0,$ see \cite{ferrari:2010},\cite{qin:2016}.
-At the high-level, $L_{\alpha}$-likelihood function is bounded below by $-1/\alpha$ when $f(X) \to 0$ for outliers, and thus become more much robust to outliers as compared to the log-likelihood statistics.
+The CUSUM statistic enjoys nice optimality properties when all models are fully correctly specified \cite{moustakides:1986}, but unfortunately it is very sensitive to the outliers as in all other likelihood based methods in offline statistics.
+One recent idea in offline robust statistics is to replace the log-likelihood statistic $\log f(X)$ by $L_{\alpha}$-likelihood statistic $([f(X)]^{\alpha}-1)/\alpha$ for some $\alpha > 0,$ see \cite{ferrari:2010},\cite{qin:2016}.
+At the high-level, $L_{\alpha}$-likelihood statistic $\frac{[f(X)]^{\alpha} - 1}{\alpha}$ is always bounded below by $-1/\alpha$ whereas the log-likelihood statistic $\log f(X)$ could go to $-\infty$.
+Thus, the impact of outliers is bounded for the $L_{\alpha}$-likelihood statistic but unbounded for the log-likelihood statistic.
 Moreover, as $\alpha \to 0,$ the $L_{\alpha}$-likelihood function converges to the log-likelihood statistic, and thus it keeps statistical efficiencies when $\alpha$ is small.
-Here we apply this idea to develop $L_{\alpha}$-CUSUM statistics that turns out to be robust to outliers.
-More rigorous robust properties will be discussed later in Section 4.
+Here we apply this idea to develop our $L_{\alpha}$-CUSUM statistic.
+More rigorous robust properties will be discussed later in Section \ref{sec:bd}.